-a.
-Eligible entities may apply for funding to raise awareness of targeted violence and terrorism prevention for community members (law enforcement, service providers, faith leaders, and other audiences).
-Awareness raising activities shall focus on risk factors and protective factors (as defined in Appendix A) for individuals escalating to violence.
+- a.
+Eligible entities may apply for funding to raise awareness of TVTP for community members (law enforcement, service providers, faith leaders, and other audiences).
+Awareness-raising activities shall focus on risk factors and protective factors (as defined above) for individuals on a pathway to violence.
 DHS Community Awareness Briefings can be requested by applicants and customized for local needs.
-Applicants may propose specific awareness raising activities for specific audiences such as faith groups, schools, workplaces, etc.

-b.
-Required Program Monitoring Measures:
+Applicants may propose specific awareness-raising activities for specific audiences such as faith groups, schools, workplaces, etc. - b.
+Required Program Monitoring Measures: - Number of awareness-raising sessions or initiatives conducted - Number of participants at each awareness-raising session or number of participants reached via each awareness-raising initiative - Average aggregate change in knowledge of those reached via awarenessraising activities, which can be measured, where applicable, by designing